Sanathkumarkunjithaya/hostel-management-system/README.md

 # Hostel Management System

 ## Overview
 The Hostel Management System is a Java-based application designed to manage hostel operations effectively.
-It provides functionalities for managing rooms, guests, and other hostel-related activities, ensuring a streamlined and efficient management process.
+It provides functionalities for managing rooms, fees, and other hostel-related activities, ensuring a streamlined and efficient management process.

 ## Features
 - Room Management: Add, update, and delete room details.